Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 [6] Ibid.

-Andrew T. J. Kaethler is Academic Dean and Assistant Professor of Theology at Catholic Pacific College in Langley, British Columbia, Canada.
-He is author of the forthcoming book, The Eschatological Person: Alexander Schmemann and Joseph Ratzinger in Dialogue (Cascade, 2022).
+Andrew T. J. Kaethler is Academic Dean and Associate Professor of Theology at Catholic Pacific College in Langley, British Columbia, Canada.
+He is author of the book, The Eschatological Person: Alexander Schmemann and Joseph Ratzinger in Dialogue (Cascade, 2022).
 He lives with his wife and six children in Aldergrove, British Columbia.

 Posted on June 30, 2022